 TunnelBear provides a network of 355+ servers well distributed across 22+ countries around the world.
 However, that is a relatively less network when compared to most top VPNs in the industry.

 Regardless of the limited number of servers available, the Canadian VPN has an evenly distributed network in all major regions globally.
 A premium TunnelBear plan allows you to connect to all these servers, considering the Australian server is only available to the premium users only.
 Moreover, all paid plans give you 5 concurrent connections, unlimited server switching, and unlimited bandwidth as well.
 Bear in mind that all servers use shared IP addresses for anonymity.

 VigilantBear is TunnelBear’s unique kill switch feature.
 It’s a valuable security tool that disconnects you from the internet in case your VPN connection drops.
 This ensures that your data is not leaked and your identity exposed.

 GhostBear is a special obfuscation tech that is usually regarded as “stealth mode.”
-TunnelBear uses the feature to mask its OpenVPN traffic to appear as a normal HTTPS traffic in densely censored countries like China.
+TunnelBear uses the feature to mask its OpenVPN traffic to appear as normal HTTPS traffic in densely censored countries like China.
 This feature works by implementing an off proxy, making TunnelBear’s OpenVPN traffic less detectable by prying ISPs, corporations as well as governments.

-Arguably, GhostBear can slow your connection speeds and therefore, we suggest that you only turn it on when required.
+Arguably, GhostBear can slow your connection speeds, and therefore, we suggest that you only turn it on when required.
 Otherwise, you have the option to utilize the normal OpenVPN’s User Datagram Protocol (UDP), which offers super-fast speeds and a secure connection.